manticoresoftware/manticoresearch/manual/Searching/Options.md

 of groupby attribute is less than this threshold.
 Loss of accuracy may occur when pseudo sharding executes the query in several threads or RT table performs parallel searches in disk chunks.

-If the number of unique values of groupby attribute is less than the treshold, `max_matches` will be set to this number.
+If the number of unique values of groupby attribute is less than the threshold, `max_matches` will be set to this number.
 Otherwise, default `max_matches` will be used.

 If `max_matches` was set explicitly in query options, this threshold has no effect.